Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Introduction

-Motivated by the above discussions, our goal in this work lies in deriving complexity and convergence results for $\SubGrad$ \emph{without Lipschitz} \emph{continuity assumption}.
-In the coming subsection, we will present our new complexity bounds of $\SubGrad$ for both convex and weakly convex minimization.
+Motivated by the above discussion, our goal in this work is to establish the iteration complexity and convergence of $\SubGrad$ for both convex and weakly convex minimization \emph{without the Lipschitz continuity assumption}.